jessfraz/hashtag-pull/README.md

 5. View the details tab.
 Copy and paste the correlating keys and secrets into [config.php](https://github.com/jfrazelle/twitter-vine/tree/master/config.php).

 ### Recommendations
-Since this is using a work around for what will eventually be replaced by the vine API, I would suggest using a cron job for the ```update()``` function and only calling from the database when a visitor hits the server.
+Since this is using a work around for what will eventually be replaced by the Vine API, I would suggest using a cron job for the ```update()``` function and only calling from the database when a visitor hits the server.
 This should reduce load time and make sure the server is not over worked.

 ### Build Instructions
 This project uses [Grunt](http://gruntjs.com) to automate build tasks (eg. compile less and minimize js).